RecipieFinderProject/Milestone-1/README.md

 ## Summary

-This document provides an overview, project spec, and wireframes for our team's capstone project: **RecipeFinder is an app that finds recipes for ingredients in your home!**
+This document provides an overview, project spec, and wireframes for our team's capstone project: **An app where users input their available ingredients, and it suggests recipes they can make.
+It helps reduce food waste and makes meal planning effortless.
+Perfect for quick, creative cooking ideas.**

 If we had to describe this milestone in three (3) emojis, they would be: **🥦🥪🍤**